Management and Information Systems: Change and Development MSc (Distance Learning)

 All fees for entry will be subject to yearly review and incremental rises per annum are also likely over the duration of courses lasting more than a year for UK/EU students (fees are typically fixed for International students, for the course duration at the year of entry).
 For general fees information please visit: postgraduate fees .
 Always contact the department if you are unsure which fee applies to your qualification award and method of attendance.

 Self-funded international applicants for this course will be required to pay a deposit of £1000 towards their tuition fees before a confirmation of acceptance for studies (CAS) is issued.
 This deposit will only be refunded if immigration permission is refused.
 We will notify you about how and when to make this payment.

 Scholarships/sponsorships: Many students on our distance learning programmes are funded by their employer or national governments.
-Further information about funding sources, including details of internal scholarships and Equity & Merit scholarships (for Bangladeshi, Rwandan and Ugandan applicants- Open for applications September 2013) can be found by following this link.
+Further information about funding sources, including details of internal scholarships and Equity & Merit scholarships (for Bangladeshi, Rwandan and Ugandan applicants - Information on how to apply will be available from August/September 2015).

 Courses in related subject areas

 Use the links below to view lists of courses in related subject areas.